dtan1/contractviahardhat/README.md

 # contractviahardhat

-This repo shows the example of smart contrac development using the Hardhat framework.
+This repo shows the example of smart contract project developed using the Hardhat framework.

 ## Hardhat Usage Summary :